ut-astria/orbdetpy/README.rst

 Cartesian coordinates.
 Filtering is done using Orekit's Extended Kalman Filter or our custom Unscented Kalman Filter.
-Dynamic Model Compensation (DMC) can be used with either filter to estimate additional perturbing acclerations such as those that result from maneuvers etc.
+Dynamic Model Compensation (DMC) can be used with either filter to estimate additional perturbing acclerations that result from unmodeled dynamics, maneuvers etc.

-You can either use your own measurements or simulate observations using the simdata.py module.
+You can either use your own measurements or simulate observations using the simulateMeasurements() function.

 Future Work
 -----------